ntausend/TTN.jl/README.md

 	                  Rizzi, Matteo and
 	                  Krinitsin, Wladislaw and
 	                  Schmitt, Markus},
-	  title        = {TTN -- A tree tensor network library for calculating groundstates and solving time
+	  title        = {TTN.jl -- A tree tensor network library for calculating groundstates and solving time
 	                   evolution
 	                  },